-Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
-Laws frequently change, and this post might not be updated at the time of your reading.
-Please give us a call at (817) 491-2553 for any questions you have in regards to this content or any other aspect of your management needs.
+Disclaimer: This blog was not written by an attorney, and should not be used as a substitute for legal advice from a licensed attorney in your state.
+Texas laws frequently change, and this post might not have updated legal information at the time of your reading.
+Seek legal counsel with an attorney if you have legal questions, or give us a call at (817) 491-2553 for any questions you have in regards to this content or any other aspect of your management needs.

->

-> Required Landlord Disclosures in Texas
+Required Landlord Disclosures in Texas

 Under the landlord-tenant law in Texas, owners must disclose the following information to their tenants:

 - Owner Contact Details: According to Texas law, a landlord must disclose to residents the name and address of any property owners.
 This should be done in writing.

 - Property Manager or Agent Details: A Texas landlord must identify, in writing, the property manager or agent’s name and address.

 - Breaking a Lease Early: The landlord must inform their residents that they may end their rent or lease agreement and break their lease early in special circumstances involving domestic violence, sexual abuse, or sexual assault.

 - Domestic Violence Victims: The landlord can require tenants to provide proof that they are victims of domestic violence before releasing them from the lease.